tiernano/www.geekphotographer.com/_posts/2007-06-21-lots-of-new-hp-point-and-shoot-cameras.md

 ---
-title: 'Lots of new HP point and shoot cameras&#8230;'
+title: 'Lots of new HP point and shoot cameras.'
 author: tiernano
 layout: post
 permalink: /lots-of-new-hp-point-and-shoot-cameras/